Life Hack: Start Using Home Screen Shortcuts on iPhone and iPad - The Mac Observer

 I love efficiency.
-Performing the maximum amount of tasks in the least amount of time is one of the seven sacraments.
+Performing the maximum amount of tasks with the least amount of time and energy is one of the seven sacraments.
 Which is why I’m a bit embarrassed that it took this long to come up with this tip.

 Home Screen Shortcuts